-Before joining the firm, Mr. Carr was a sole practitioner in Brooklyn, New York.
-During that time Mr. Carr represented many landlords both big and small, appearing personally in Kings County Housing Court on an almost daily basis.
+Before joining the firm, Carr was a sole practitioner in Brooklyn, New York, to which he still holds strong roots.
+During that time Carr represented many landlords, both big and small, and appeared personally in Kings County Housing Court on an almost daily basis, giving him an unparalleled understanding of the intricacies surrounding landlord / tenant law.
 These clients included many new investors to Brooklyn who have contributed to the borough's renaissance.
-Mr. Carr has also represented various commercial tenants in housing court in connection with lease disputes and/or evictions.

 Areas Of Practice

 - Commercial Lease Disputes